-Not far from Hanoi is Duong Lam Village, a rural settlement in the northern Red River Delta famed for its well-preserved traditional architecture.
+Not far from Hanoi is Duong Lam, a rural village in the northern Red River Delta famed for its well-preserved traditional architecture.

 Here you will visit Mong Phu temple in Mong Phu commune - the only hamlet whose original village entrance remains intact, and continue on through the narrow alleys to see the old laterite houses which make up this charming village.